ant-design-blazor/ant-design-blazor/site/AntDesign.Docs/Demos/Components/Upload/doc/index.en-US.md

 ### How to implement upload server side?

-- You can consult [jQuery-File-Upload](https://github.com/blueimp/jQuery-File-Upload/wiki#server-side) about how to implement server side upload interface.
+- You can consult [Asp.Net Core WebAPI](https://github.com/ant-design-blazor/ant-design-blazor/discussions/2149) or [jQuery-File-Upload](https://github.com/blueimp/jQuery-File-Upload/wiki#server-side) about how to implement server side upload interface.
 - There is a mock example of [express](https://github.com/react-component/upload/blob/master/server.js) in rc-upload.

 ### I want to display download links.